How to record commission payments in QuickBooks

 Sounds tedious, right?

-Well, this is the reality of how to add commission in QuickBooks.
+Well, as indicated by our tests, this is the reality of how to add commission in QuickBooks.

-In many cases, businesses manually calculate commissions with pen and paper or track numbers on spreadsheets to complete the payout for QuickBooks reps.
+In many cases, our findings show that businesses manually calculate commissions with pen and paper or track numbers on spreadsheets to complete the payout for QuickBooks reps.
 But the larger your business, the more complicated this process will become.

 Luckily, there’s an easier way.